varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/markowitz.md

 Thus, the logarithmic daily return (or a logarithmic return computed between any two different dates) is a continuous discount rate that quantifies how the value of an asset, e.g., the share price of ticker `XYZ`, changes because of market forces.

 ### Single Index Return Models
+The {ref}`content:references:fractional-return` or {ref}`content:references:log-return` can be computed from historical data.
+However, what if we do not have access to price data for `XYZ` or we want to _predict_ the return of `XYZ`, for example, in an automated trading system?
+In these cases, we need a model.
+One of the simplest (yet still widely used) models is the single index model (SIM) developed by Sharpe {cite}`SHARPE1963`.

-The single-index model (SIM), developed by William Sharpe, is an asset pricing model which measures both the risk and the return of a stock {cite}`SHARPE1963`.
+The single-index model (SIM) is an asset pricing model which measures both the risk and the return of a stock, relative to a risk free alternative investment e.g., government treasury bounds.
 The single index model describes the return of the stock of firm $i$ in terms of a firm-specific return, and the overall market return:

 ```{math}
 :label: eq-single-index-model